ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 representation as desired by the implementation.
 Note that an empty nodelist is a valid query result.

-A segment operates on each of the nodes in its input nodelist in turn and the resultant nodelists are concatenated to produce the result of the segment.
+A segment operates on each of the nodes in its input nodelist in turn, and the resultant nodelists are concatenated to produce the result of the segment.
 A node may be selected more than once and appears that number of times in the nodelist.
 Duplicate nodes are not removed.